go-skynet/localai-website/content/howtos/easy-model-import-gallery.md

 Now lets pick a model to download and test out.
 We are going to use `luna-ai-llama2-uncensored.ggmlv3.q5_K_M.bin`, there are a few ways to do this, https://huggingface.co/TheBloke/Luna-AI-Llama2-Uncensored-GGML/blob/main/luna-ai-llama2-uncensored.ggmlv3.q5_K_M.bin

-In the `docker` cmd run this.
-This uses the Gallery to download the model, it may also set up the yaml file, but we will need to override that for the how to setup!
+The below command requires the Docker container already running, and uses the Model Gallery to download the model. it may also set up a model YAML config file, but we will need to override that for this how to setup!

 ```bash
 curl --location 'http://localhost:8080/models/apply' \
 --header 'Content-Type: application/json' \